Canadian Retail Sales Go From Hot to Warm in Q2

 Automotive & Related

-For May at least, it appears that auto dealer sales are becoming "less good", while gasoline station sales are becoming "less bad".
-Both still have a way to go before performing like the rest of retail.
+In general, auto dealer sales are becoming "less good", while gasoline station sales are becoming "less bad".
+How these two trends play out over the rest of the year is yet to be seen.

 By The Numbers